Floater: Atropine

 Dropping low doses of atropine onto the eye dilates the pupil, thus reducing shadow formation on the retina by floaters.

 Research

 The VDM project aims to find an effective, low-risk treatment for floaters.
-So far, there have been studies using gold nanoparticles or indocyanine green (ICG) injected into the eye followed by a low-energy laser to target problematic floaters, and this has shown to be successful on vitreous opacities obtained during vitrectomy and in rabbits.
+So far, there have been studies using colloidal gold or indocyanine green (ICG) injected into the eye followed by a low-energy laser to target problematic floaters, and this has shown to be successful on vitreous opacities obtained during vitrectomy and in rabbits.

 Epidemiology

 A vitreous detachment typically affects patients older than the age of 50 and increases in prevalence by age 80.
 Individuals who are myopic or nearsighted have an increased risk of vitreous floaters.
 Additionally, eyes with an inflammatory disease after direct trauma to the globe or have recently undergone eye surgery have an increased chance of developing a vitreous floater.
 Men and women appear to be affected equally.

+In other animals

+It has been theorized that non-human animals are capable of seeing floaters, as most mammals have anatomically similar eye structures to humans.
+However, floaters in animals are capable of damaging their vision.
+Animals with synchysis have an increased risk for retinal detachment and may also require surgery.